-“From the very beginning, Fletcherites felt like home.
-As the most international house in the School, it's a very colourful and diverse environment where everyone is included and accepted for who they are.
-One of the most beautiful things our house has to offer are all the life-long friendships with people from all over the globe.”
-(Year 12 girl)
+From the very beginning, Fletcherites felt like home.
+It's a diverse environment where everyone is included and accepted for who they are.
+One of the most beautiful things our house has to offer are all the life-long friendships with people from all over the globe.